EMDR Target Selection and Sequencing in Addiction Work

 Target selection begins with identifying the most clinically relevant aspects of substance use for each client.
 In practice, this often involves:

-Take this APA Approved CE Course: Applying EMDR to Substance Abuse Treatment
+Take this course by an APA Approved sponsor: Applying EMDR to Substance Abuse Treatment

 Sequencing Strategies